NasalDaemon/Static-DI/docs/modules-example.md

 {
     TEST_CASE("Using AuthServiceTestDouble")
     {
-        di::test::Graph<my::Sessions, AuthServiceTestDouble, MockRoot> graph;
+        di::test::Graph<my::Sessions, di::Combine<MockLogger, AuthServiceTestDouble>, MockRoot> graph;
-        // With di::test::Graph, any and all getNode calls in my::Sessions resolve to AuthServiceTestDouble
+        // With `di::test::Graph`, any and all `getNode` calls in `my::Sessions` resolve to
+        // `di::Combine<MockLogger, AuthServiceTestDouble>`, which selects the node which implements the required trait

         graph.mocks->addUser(theUser, thePass);
         auto sessionManager = graph.node.asTrait(trait::sessionManager);